Managing Conflict With A Clear Operational Design

 The Crux of the Issue

-The Good News: Most managers are aware when there is conflict managing unintentional conflict in operationsamong their people.
+The Good News: Most managers are aware when there is conflict among their people.
 That is quite visible.
 What eludes many, however, is that much of the conflict is unintentional.
 It is caused by the way their operations are designed and implemented.
 Because this relationship between operational design and conflict is not very visible, many managers are unaware of it.
 They tend to treat the symptoms (the conflict) instead of the root cause (the operations).
 While this is generally done with the best of intentions, it’s kind of like telling your child to run faster when he has a strained muscle, and to stop crying when he has a tummy ache.
 It doesn’t solve the problem and just makes things worse!

 The good news is that when managers learn to view conflict as a diagnostic clue, they can identify and resolve the root cause problems in their operations, preventing conflict and significantly improving their business performance.